 Myth 1: You need to go hard with your exercise if you want result.

-Reality 1: Women on PCOS workouts should maintain their fitness program and it should not go to the extreme.
-Overdoing it can spike your cortisol levels, which can lead you to more stress.
+Reality 1: Women on PCOS workouts should maintain their fitness program.
+But, it should not go to the extreme.
+This is because, overdoing it can spike your cortisol levels.
+And this can lead you to more stress.
+So, take it easy on yourself.

 Myth 2: A cardio workout is the only way you can lose weight.